Yes, Broken Hearts Are Real, and They Can Mimic a Heart Attack

 Vanessa Raymond Fact Checked

-But every once in a while a perfectly healthy heart can stop functioning properly due to an emotionally stressful event, such as losing a loved one.
+But every once in a while, a perfectly healthy heart can stop functioning properly immediately following an emotionally stressful event, such as losing a loved one.

-This condition, known as stress-induced cardiomyopathy or broken heart syndrome, can be triggered by any intense stress, not just heartbreak.
-Think the loss of a pet, a car accident or even a bad argument.
+This condition, officially called takotsubo syndrome but also known as stress-induced cardiomyopathy or broken heart syndrome, can be triggered by any intense stress, not just heartbreak.
+Think the loss of a pet or family member, surviving a traumatic event or experiencing a major illness or injury.

-“Women with this condition show all the classic signs of a heart attack, right up until they get to the cath lab,” says April Stempien-Otero, M.D., a cardiologist who practices at the UW Medicine Heart Institute.
+“Women with this condition show all the classic signs of a heart attack, like shortness of breath and chest pain, right up until they get to the cath lab,” says April Stempien-Otero, MD, a cardiologist who practices at the UW Medicine Heart Institute.

-The cath lab, short for the cardiac catheterization lab, is where doctors discover not the blocked artery or coronary artery disease characteristic of a classic heart attack but instead, a deformed heart.
+The cath lab, short for the cardiac catheterization lab, is where doctors discover not the blocked artery or coronary artery disease characteristic of a classic heart attack; instead, they see parts of the heart’s main pumping chamber, the left ventricle, bulging outward when it should be squeezing in.

 Broken heart syndrome is a mystery